Bricevne/P11_apptesting/README.md

 - develop : an intermediate branch between main and the rest of the branches, permitting to modify the main branch only after the whole project is finished
 - main : the principal branch

+For this project, the main branch is at its initial state.
+The develop branch has all modifications (bug fixes and new feature).
+The QA branch has all necessary updates for a clean code (Docstrings, requirements, etc.)

 ## Installation

 Clone [the repository](https://github.com/Bricevne/P11_apptesting.git) on your computer.